-I never thought much about being happy or healthy until I spent a year being neither.
+I never thought much about balance until I spent a year being an absolute wreck.

 It was right after I graduated college.
 I was offered the job of a lifetime, one that mattered, and I was elated to be able to make a difference.
 And I did, but not without sacrificing my health and happiness to do it.